giampaolo/psutil/docs/index.rst

 .. function:: sensors_battery()

-  Return battery status information as a namedtuple including the following values.
+  Return battery status information as a named tuple including the following values.
 If no battery is installed or metrics can't be determined returns ``None``.